Renal Tumors down arrow

 • In South East Asia excess of cases in males.

 Wilms tumor was first described in detail by Max Wilms.
-Here's a link to an excellent website which contains a brief biography of this surgeon:
+There is a brief biography on the National Wilms Tumor Study website:

 Back to top